BufferedWriter in Java

 All the BufferedWriter class methods can throw an exception named IOException if any error occurs.

-Example Program based on BufferedWriter class
+Example Program of BufferedWriter class

 package javaPackage;